hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

   automatically performing runs immediately after its creation.
 Defaults to `true`.
 When set to `false`, runs triggered by a webhook (such as a commit in VCS) will not be queued until at least one run has been manually queued.
-  **Note:** This default differs from the Terraform Cloud API default, which is `false`.
+  **Note:** This default differs from the HCP Terraform API default, which is `false`.
 The provider uses `true` as any workspace provisioned with `false` would need to then have a run manually queued out-of-band before accepting webhooks.